 There are a few minor differences between running collections in a Postman monitor as compared to using the Postman app collection runner.
 If your collection relies on any of these features, then it may not work the same way in Postman monitoring as it does in the Postman app.

 localhostand might encounter a firewall because monitoring runs in the Postman cloud.

 Monitoring resources across multiple regions provides useful information about the status and response time for your endpoints.
 If you’ve implemented a solution by setting up multiple servers running on multiple continents, then you want to make sure your endpoints are healthy and that none of your users are experiencing unusual delays.

 Postman supports monitoring in 6 geographic regions around the world.
 If you’re interested in a region that’s not listed in the Postman interface, contact us at email@example.com or through the chat box on the monitors page.

-Monitors are priced per request made, with some free requests included every month.
-Learn more about pricing for Monitors.
+Monitoring is priced per request made, with some free requests included every month.
+Learn more about monitoring pricing.